 The best part about making strawberry lemonade popsicles is that you can throw almost everything together in a blender, and just pour and freeze!

 These popsicles are a simple blend of strawberries, lemon juice, and a basil simple syrup.
-The basil is such a nice touch and pairs so well with the strawberries, it adds just a slight basil taste that makes your tastebuds say WOW.
+The basil is such a nice touch and pairs so well with the strawberries, it really makes your tastebuds say WOW.

 You can’t make popsicles without some kind of popsicle mold!
 There are many different types of popsicle molds out there you can use – ranging from plastic, to silicone, to stainless steel.